felixkuntz/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-My name is Test Name.
+My name is Felix Kuntz.
 I am a first-year graduate student in Economics at the University of Oxford.

-I hold a Bachelor of Science in Economics and a Bachelor of Arts in Politcal Science from Goethe University Frankfurt (Germany).
-Before joing Oxford, I worked as Research Assistant at the Leibniz Institute for Financial Research SAFE in Frankfurt (Germany).
-During my undergraduate studies, I intered at the Permanent Mission of Germany to the United Nations in New York City and the Federal Minstry of Economics Affairs of Germany in Berlin.
+I hold a Bachelor of Science in Economics and a Bachelor of Arts in Political Science from Goethe University Frankfurt (Germany).
+Before joining Oxford, I worked as Research Assistant at the Leibniz Institute for Financial Research SAFE in Frankfurt (Germany).
+During my undergraduate studies, I completed internships at the Permanent Mission of Germany to the United Nations in New York City and at the Federal Ministry of Economics Affairs in Berlin.

-My research interest include Macroeconomics, Monetary Economicy, and Political Economy.
+My research interest include Macroeconomics, Monetary Economics, and Political Economy.